 Improper Procedure Infractions must be reported in writing to the Clerk of the Course by marshals, judges of fact, or competitors.
-Upon confirmation of the infraction or when an infraction is recorded by a judge of fact; a penalty of 10 minutes will be applied for the first infraction and may result in a recommendation by the Clerk of the Course to the Steward(s) for a sentence of exclusion for a second violation during the event.
+Upon confirmation of the infraction or when an infraction is recorded by a judge of fact; it will be referred to the Steward(s) for investigation.
+Steward(s) may impose any penalty specified in GCR section 7. a penalty of 10 minutes will be applied for the first infraction and may result in a recommendation by the Clerk of the Course to the Steward(s) for a sentence of exclusion for a second violation during the event.
 Use of in-car video footage may be used by event or ARA officials to verify compliance with the regulations for use of safety warning devices (see RCR 5.14).
 For RCR 6.4.4 below, in addition to the 10 minute penalty applied to the crew, a \$500 fine will be assessed to the entrant by the Steward(s).